 To ensure our customers can have confidence in our partners ByBox have implemented a Supplier Compliance Questionnaire and recently launched an updated Procurement policy to cover requirements such as Employee and Modern Slavery legislative compliance.
 It is a requirement that all listed providers must complete this assessment to be included as a registered provider.

-The below are minimum requirements and ByBox will only engage with suppliers and contractors who subscribe to and operate on similar principles as above:
+The below are minimum requirements and ByBox will only engage with suppliers and contractors who declare they subscribe and operate on similar principles as above:

 - ByBox expects all suppliers to behave ethically and treat all employees, customers and sub-contractors fairly and with respect.